-The organisation will provide basic resources and means for the production of selected project prototypes always upon prior request of the proposal promoters.
+The organisation will provide basic resources and means for the production of selected project prototypes always upon prior request of the proposal promoters (up to a maximum of 350 dollars per project).

 The selection committee will study the technical viability of implementing the projects in depth.
 For this reason, projects whose technical and spatial requirements are clearly specified will be valued positively.